affansaied/mean-crud-books-example/README.md

 Step 8 – Create Operation<br>

 ## Step 1 – Create New Angular App
-First of all, open your terminal and execute the following command on it to install angular app:
+First of all, open your terminal and execute the following command on it to install angular app:<br>
 'ng new my-new-app'

-Then execute the following command on terminal to install angular material:
+Then execute the following command on terminal to install angular material:<br>
 `ng add @angular/material`

 ## Step 2 – Create Components in Angular